Table of Contents

-No incubation period has been identified to Zika Virus, and the virus usually lasts from 3 days up to 1 week and subsides spontaneously without treatment.
+No incubation period has been identified.
+The virus usually lasts 3 days to 1 week and subsides spontaneously without treatment.
 Infected patients usually acquire lifelong immunity against the virus.

-There haven’t been reported complications to Zika Virus Disease except the large increase in cases with the neurological disease Guillain-Barre Syndrome during the French Polynesia outbreak in 2013, and the large increase in microcephalic babies in pregnant mothers with a history of travelling into areas endemic with Zika Virus infection.
+No other complications have been reported with Zika virus disease, other than the large increase in cases of Guillain-Barré syndrome during the French Polynesia outbreak in 2013 and the large increase in microcephalic babies in pregnant mothers with a history of traveling to areas endemic with Zika virus infection.

-The clinician should suspect Zika Virus Infection in any patient presents with fever, rash, arthralgia, conjunctivitis and headache, with a recent history of travelling to an area endemic with Zika Virus, especially the pregnant mothers due to risk of microcephaly.
+Clinicians should suspect Zika virus infection in any patient who presents with fever, rash, arthralgia, conjunctivitis, and headache, with a recent history of travel to an area endemic with Zika virus, especially pregnant mothers due to the risk of microcephaly.

-The clinical manifestations of Zika Virus disease are similar to dengue and chikungunya diseases which are also transmitted by the same mosquitoes, therefore the diagnosis can only be confirmed by the laboratory isolating of the Zika Virus RNA from the blood or other body fluids, such as urine or saliva.
+The clinical manifestations of Zika virus disease are similar to dengue virus and Chikungunya disease, which also are transmitted by the same types of mosquitoes.
+Therefore, diagnosis can be confirmed only by a laboratory isolating Zika virus RNA from the blood or other body fluids, such as urine or saliva.

-No vaccine has been established to protect against Zika Virus Disease, and the only effective preventive method is avoiding getting bite by infected mosquitoes.
+No vaccine has been established to protect against the Zika virus disease.
+The only effective preventive method is avoiding getting bitten by infected mosquitoes.

-- Wear clothes with long sleeves and pants, socks and hats, to cover the whole body.
+- Wear clothes with long sleeves, pants, socks, and hats to cover the entire body.

-- Avoid sleeping outdoors, and sleeping in a room with air-conditioning where the windows and doors have physical barriers (screens) to prevent entry of mosquitoes inside.
+- Avoid sleeping outdoors; sleep in rooms with air conditioning and windows and doors that have physical barriers (screens) to prevent entry by mosquitoes.

-- If you have to sleep outdoors, use a mosquito net to avoid getting bite by infected mosquitoes.
+- If you have to sleep outdoors, use a mosquito net to avoid getting bitten by infected mosquitoes.

 - Use insect repellent.

-- Covering the clothes with permethrin, but avoid applying the permethrin on skin.
+- Covering clothes with Permethrin, an insecticide, but avoid applying Permethrin on the skin.

-The CDC recommends postponing travel to areas endemic with Zika Virus for pregnant women due to risk of delivering their babies with microcephaly.
-It was recommended to strictly apply the previously mentioned preventive methods in pregnant women who must travel to these areas, and to tell her health care provider.
+The CDC recommends that pregnant women postpone travel to areas endemic with the Zika virus due to the risk of delivering babies with microcephaly.
+Pregnant women who must travel to those areas should strictly apply the previously mentioned preventive methods and tell their health care providers about the travel.

-Individuals already have Zika Virus should avoid getting bite by mosquitoes in the first week, as the virus exists in their blood and can be transmitted to other people.
+Individuals who already have Zika virus should avoid getting bitten by mosquitoes in the first week, as the virus exists in their blood and can be transmitted to other people.

-During Zika Virus outbreak, authorities should spray insecticides to kill the mosquitoes.
+During outbreaks of the Zika virus, authorities should spray insecticides to kill mosquitoes.

-Zika Virus causes mild illness that resolves spontaneously within 3 to 7 days.
-There is no specific treatment for Zika Virus infection, and symptomatic treatment can only be provided to affected individuals:
+Zika virus causes a mild illness that resolves spontaneously within 3–7 days.
+There is no specific treatment for Zika virus infection, but symptoms can be treated as follows:

-- Analgesics and Antipyretics, such as acetaminophen to relieve the fever and the associated join and muscle pain.
-Avoid talking the Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+- Analgesics and antipyretics, such as acetaminophen to relieve fever and associated joint and muscle pain; not nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Fluid supplementation should be provided to avoid dehydration especially in tropical areas.
+- Fluid supplementation to avoid dehydration, especially in tropical areas